docpad-archive/documentation/01-start/06-faq.html.md

 DocPad supports a true series of markups for your project, it doesn't believe in a one size fits all, but the best tool for a job.
 Always use the best markup for the job, even if it may be a bit of a learning curve, you'll quickly adjust and be empowered and grateful you did :-)

+Remember that DocPad only supports plain text markups. `.doc` or `.rtf` files will not work, while `.txt`, `.md`, `.html` etc. will work since they're composed of pure text, with no extras added by other applications.

 ## What is a templating engine?
 Often at times we will write documents which start seeming a bit repetitive, or we would like to add a bit of dynamicness to our document.
 Templating engines allow us to do this, as they allow for the insertion of logic into our chosen markup.